open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/emt-uos.md

-# Edge Microvisor Toolkit Tink (µOS)
+# Edge Microvisor Toolkit Micro (µOS)

-Edge Microvisor Toolkit Tink (µOS) is a custom, minimal build of Edge Microvisor Toolkit.
+Edge Microvisor Toolkit Micro (µOS) is a custom, minimal build of Edge Microvisor Toolkit.
 It is intended for use in the workflows of Edge Manageability Framework and Edge Microvisor Toolkit Standalone Node.
 The µOS has been introduced to replace previously used HookOS in builds.
 It runs in RAM memory and installs the Edge Microvisor Toolkit operating system.

 ## Building the µOS image

-Edge Microvisor Toolkit Tink is built from the same baseline as other microvisor OS images and is generated as a set of `initramfs` and `vmlinuz` image files.
+Edge Microvisor Toolkit Micro is built from the same baseline as other microvisor OS images and is generated as a set of `initramfs` and `vmlinuz` image files.
 The characteristics of the resulting image are defined in [edge-image-tink.json](https://github.com/open-edge-platform/edge-microvisor-toolkit/blob/3.0/toolkit/imageconfigs/edge-image-tink.json) configuration file.
 The µOS includes
 [base OS packages](https://github.com/open-edge-platform/edge-microvisor-toolkit/blob/3.0/toolkit/imageconfigs/packagelists/minimal-os-packages.json),